osmedeus/documentation/src/installation/notification.md

 ```json
 {"ok":true,"result":{"message_id":2,"sender_chat":{"id":-1001353928111,"title":"your-osm-channel","username":"yourOsmChannel","type":"channel"},"chat":{"id":-1001353928111,"title":"your-osm-channel","username":"yourOsmChannel","type":"channel"},"date":1650958729,"text":"hello"}}
 ```
 grab your channel ID from the `id` field.
 In this case, it should be `-1001353928111`.
+Make sure you include the `-` in front of the channel as well.

 ## 4. Put your bot API key and channel ID in the `$HOME/osmedeus-base/token/osm-var.yaml` file